About

 Hepatitis C virus (HCV) chronic infection is characterised by a slow and silent progression, and it is the leading cause of liver-related morbidity and mortality worldwide due to HCV-related complications, which include: cirrhosis, hepatocellular carcinoma and liver failure.
 With the advent of highly-effective new antiviral drugs, HCV infection can be currently cured by antiviral treatment in most patients.
 However, many infected people are unaware of their infection and, therefore, are not eligible for treatment.
 This is especially relevant among vulnerable populations, such as people who inject drugs or migrants from endemic countries.

-The main research activity of this group focuses on the molecular study of HCV and involves aspects of basic oriented, clinical and public health research, which have been developed through overlapping competitive research projects and collaboration agreements with the industry.
+The group's research activity has focused on the molecular study of HCV and involves aspects of basic oriented, clinical and public health research, which have been developed through overlapping competitive research projects and collaboration agreements with the industry.
 The group is working towards the elimination of HCV infection in collaboration with the Public Health Agency of Catalonia (within the Plan for the Prevention and Control of Hepatitis C in Catalonia), CEEISCAT and other groups through two main strategies:

 Hepatitis B